Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Rigidity

-In this proof we discuss directly the case of $N\geq 3$, since the space $\cT_{0,N}$ is connected for $N\geq 3$.
-The argument is almost the same as above for the map $\Psi$ in the case $N\geq 5$.
-We include the proof for completeness.
-Indeed, the map $\Phi: \bar{\cP}\rightarrow \cT_{0,N}$ is a local immersion by Lemma \ref{lem:local immersion_metrics}.
-Note that the spaces $\bar{\cP}$ and $\cT_{0,N}$ have the same dimension $3N-6$ for all $N\geq 3$ (see Proposition \ref{prop:dimension of bP}), so $\Phi$ is a local homeomorphism.
 Combined with the properness of $\Phi$ (see Lemma \ref{lem:proper_metrics}) and the fact that $\cT_{0,N}$ is connected, $\Phi$ is an $m$-sheeted covering for some positive integer $m$.
-Using the known result (see \cite[Theorem 1.5]{DMS}) that the map $\Phi':\bar{\cP'}\rightarrow\cT'_{0,N}$, which is exactly the restriction of $\Phi$ to $\bar{\cP'}$, is a homeomorphism and the fact that the complete metric induced near a strictly hyperideal vertex on the boundary of a hyperideal polyhedron has infinite area, we can show that each metric $h\in\cT'_{0,N}$ has a unique preimage in $\bar{\cP}$, which implies that $m=1$.
+Using the known result (see \cite[Theorem 1.5]{DMS}) that the map $\Phi':\cP'_N\cup\polyg'_N\rightarrow\cT'_{0,N}$, which is exactly the restriction of $\Phi$ to $\cP'_N\cup\polyg'_N$, is a homeomorphism and the fact that the complete metric induced near a strictly hyperideal vertex on the boundary of a hyperideal polyhedron has infinite area, we can show that each metric $h\in\cT'_{0,N}$ has a unique preimage in $\cP_N\cup\polyg_N$, which implies that $m=1$.
 This concludes that $\Phi$ is a homeomorphism.